God’s Rest or My Work? Making a Choice to Let Go and Trust God

 Let go and trust God.

-Run from my life of work, grab hold of God’s truth, and swing into God’s life of rest.
+Run from your life of work, grab hold of God’s truth, and swing into God’s life of rest.

 What’s holding you back?